 And we have lost the most important tool at the disposal of every law enforcement leader….Our people.

-I’ve written and spoken a lot about this topic, but I’d like to try a different approach today.
+I’ve written and spoken a lot about the police recruiting myth, but I’d like to try a different approach today.

 The definition of insanity is doing the same thing over and over but expecting a different result.